Equal Educational Opportunity Policy

 Filing a Formal Complaint

-To file a formal complaint, the student should inform the Office of Inclusion, Diversity & Equity of their intent to file a formal complaint.
-Within seven (7) calendar days of this notice, the student should submit a written complaint to the Institutional Equity Officer.
+To file a formal complaint, the student should inform the Office for Equity and Inclusion of their intent to file a formal complaint.
+Within seven (7) calendar days of this notice, the student should submit a written complaint to the Director of Equal Opportunity and COmpliance.
 The written complaint should document and describe the alleged discriminatory conduct, how that conduct violated this policy, the evidence supporting the alleged violation, and a description of the redress sought by the complainant.

 This determination of whether an investigation will proceed shall be completed within seven (7) working days of the filing of the complaint.